garrandall/popular-music-data/tracks/-i-ve-been--searchin--so-long-chicago.md

 As my life goes on I believe
 Somehow something's changed
 Something deep inside
-Ooh, a part of me
+Oh, a part of me
 There's a strange new light in my eyes
 Things I've never known
 Changing my life